George Giffen: Beginning

-Giffen, only 22 years old, made his Test debut in Melbourne against England in 1881–82.
+When Giffen was 22 years old he made his Test debut in Melbourne against England in 1881–82.
 Having just joined the postal service, Giffen was almost hesitant to ask for leave.
 Giffen made 30 runs before being bowled by Tom Emmett but was unable to take a wicket.
 Left out of the side for the Second Test in Sydney, he returned for the Third Test.
 Australia won the match by five wickets by Giffen made only two runs and was not given a chance to bowl.
 In the final Test of the series, Giffen captured his first Test wicket—William Scotton stumped by Jack Blackham for 27.
 He took 2/17 and, with the bat, made 14 in a drawn match.
 Australia won the series two Tests to nil.

 Giffen was selected to tour England with the Australian team in 1882.
 He was moderately successful, taking 32 wickets at an average of 21.84 and making 699 runs averaging 19.02.
-In the celebrated match against England—later designated a Test match—Giffen made 2 runs in the first innings but was dismissed by Ted Peate for a "duck" in the second.
+In the celebrated match against England—later designated a Test match—Giffen made 2 runs in the first innings but was dismissed by Ted Peate for a duck in the second.
 Australia, through a magnificent bowling effort from Fred Spofforth and Harry Boyle, won the match by seven runs.
 The match was the origin of the term "The Ashes" for Test series between the two nations.
 A mock obituary placed in The Sporting Times lamented "the death of English cricket" and noted that "The body will be cremated and the ashes taken to Australia."

 Ivo Bligh and his English team arrived in Australia in 1882–83 determined to win back "the Ashes".
 In the First Test at the Melbourne Cricket Ground, Giffen made 36 runs, his highest Test score to date.
 He followed this with his best figures with the ball, capturing 4/38 in the England second innings, helping Australia to a nine wicket victory.
 In the Second Test, Giffen made a "golden duck", dismissed first ball without scoring but took 4/89 in England's only innings; the English won the Test by an innings and 27 runs.
 Giffen was promoted to open the batting for the Third Test at the Sydney Cricket Ground, where he made 41 and 7 England won the Test by 69 runs, winning the first Ashes series 2–1.